 Moreover, to entrust this to the presbytery is to conceal a difficulty, in a very curious manner.
 The care of *establishing*

-| If I am not wrongly informed, our author has given us to understand that the new edition of the translation of Lausanne will give &#8220;to establish by imposition of hands.&#8221; I cannot believe it; but if it be so, it would be to falsify the meaning of the word.
-There is some appearance that later, at the time when the clerical system displayed itself, this word had been clothed with the sense that they wish here to give it.
+¦ If I am not wrongly informed, our author has given us to understand that the new edition of the translation of Lausanne will give "to establish by imposition of hands."
+I cannot believe it; but if it be so, it would be to falsify the meaning of the word.
+There is some appearance that later at the time when the clerical system displayed itself, this word had been clothed with the sense that they wish here to give it.

 {215}

 elders is entrusted to the presbytery.
 But according to the constitution the *presbytery* is the assembly of the elders; so that they are already established.
 And who is it who has done this?
 The preparation of this difficult and important task has been confided to the preparatory commission.
-Then it is the members of the Evangelical Church who will carry it out, so that it is entrusted neither to the presbytery, nor, according to the teaching of the author, to the evangelist, unless the presbytery prepare the thing *so as to name themselves.* It seems that what the word says about it is of no importance; one may as well proceed in one way as in another.
+Then it is the members of the Evangelical Church who will carry it out, so that it is entrusted neither to the presbytery, nor, according to the teaching of the author, to the evangelist, unless the presbytery prepare the thing *so as to name themselves*.
+It seems that what the word says about it is of no importance; one may as well proceed in one way as in another.

-Here then we see the author thrown upon the same ground as the journal &#8220;The Reformation,&#8221; that is to say, &#8220;human order and evangelical liberty,&#8221; and that too while at the same time accusing brethren of wishing to put the word aside.
+Here then we see the author thrown upon the same ground as the journal "The Reformation," that is to say, "human order and evangelical liberty," and that too while at the same time accusing brethren of wishing to put the word aside.
 He has full liberty to do that which he wishes.
 It is little matter what the apostles said; little matter the fact that they had entrusted the task in question to special delegates, without ever recognizing in the churches any capacity for its accomplishment.
 Provided elders are set up, no one is bound in any way to follow apostolical ways.
 Then the Evangelical Church says a thing, does it, and the anonymous author does it with it.

-Here they make resound in our ears a word which sounds very well&#8212;that of the presbytery.
-It is &#8220;the presbytery&#8221; which acts.
-Bat when we translate the word all vanishes. &#8220;The presbytery&#8221; is exactly the assembly of persons who are to be called into existence.
+Here they make resound in our ears a word which sounds very well -- that of the presbytery.
+It is "the presbytery" which acts.
+But when we translate the word all vanishes.
+"The presbytery" is exactly the assembly of persons who are to be called into existence.

 The anonymous author says again that if the choice belonged to the apostles and to those specially sent for that purpose by them, our view might well be conceived; but that we forget it is the establishment, not the choice, of the elders, which was given to Timothy and Titus; that it is nowhere said that the apostles chose them themselves, and that the French translations are false.
-We have seen, in effect, that they are so, in that they add &#8220;by the suffrages of the assembly.&#8221; And it is the suffrages of the assembly that now they wish to follow at Geneva.
+We have seen, in effect, that they are so, in that they add "by the suffrages of the assembly."
+And it is the suffrages of the assembly that now they wish to follow at Geneva.
 That is to say, that the sense of the word has been falsified to sanction the system.
 Timothy did not, as far as we know, set up elders.
 Titus was sent for this, but nothing else is spoken of but the act of Titus himself.
 Titus, and Titus alone, set up elders.
-The apostle does not suffer the idea of another&#8217;s acting to appear, outside him whom he had sent into
+The apostle does not suffer the idea of another's acting to appear, outside him whom he had sent into